quangly1691/Tiny-Parcel/README.md

 Project used to manage parcels.
 Structure:

 1. server: server of project, built base on Lumen framework.
-2. tiny-parcel-sdk: sdk connect to server to execute the functions.
+2. tiny-parcel-sdk: small library use to integrate with an application.
 3. demo: sample file to show how to use the sdk.

 # How to set up server